sorry-app/theme-skeleton/README.md

 # Theme Skeleton

-> This is a skeleton for developing themes for your [Sorry](http://www.sorryapp.com) status page.
-It comes with simple example file structure, [Grunt](http://gruntjs.com/) tasks and various other useful utilities to get you up and running when developing your theme from scratch.
+> This is a skeleton starter theme for a [Sorry](http://www.sorryapp.com) status page.
+It comes with a bare bones file structure and a set of [Grunt](http://gruntjs.com/) tasks to help you develop a theme from scratch.
 >
-> **For more details on theme development, read our [Theme documenation](http://docs.sorryapp.com/themes)**.
+> **For more details on theme development, read the docs on [Theming your status page](http://docs.sorryapp.com/themes)**.

 ## Getting The Theme